kprotty/zap/blog.md

 ### Going Lock-Free: Unbounded; Season 1 pt.
 2

-You may have noticed that the `try_lock()` on `pop` for our thread queues is just there to enforce serialization.
+You also may have noticed that the "try_lock()" in `try_lock_and_pop` for our thread queues is just there to enforce serialization.
 There's still also only one producer.
 Using these assumptions, we can reduce the queues down to non-blocking-lock protected lock-free SPSC queues.
 This would allow the producer to operate lock-free to the consumer and remove the final blocking serialization point that is `lock_and_push()`.

 Unfortunately, there don't seem to be any unbounded lock-free SPSC queues out there which are fully intrusive *and* don't use atomic read-modify-write instructions (that's what's generally assumed of SPSC).
 But thats fine!
 We can just use an intrusive unbounded MPSC instead.
 Dmitry Vyukov discovered a [fast algorithm](https://www.1024cores.net/home/lock-free-algorithms/queues/intrusive-mpsc-node-based-queue) for such a while back which has been we'll known and used everywhere from [Rust stdlib](https://doc.rust-lang.org/src/std/sync/mpsc/mpsc_queue.rs.html) to [Apple GCD](https://github.com/apple/swift-corelibs-libdispatch/blob/34f383d34450d47dd5bdfdf675fcdaa0d0ec8031/src/inline_internal.h#L1510) to [Ponylang](https://github.com/ponylang/ponyc/blob/7d38ffa91cf5f89f94daf6f195dfae3bd3395355/src/libponyrt/actor/messageq.c#L31).